Top 10 Worst Racing Crashes

 Adam Petty’s Death in 2000

-Grey Moore’s Short Victory
+Greg Moore’s Short Victory

 Death of Mr. Indianapolis